dino-rodriguez/optibnb/feature_creation/features.md

     index +=1
 ```

-For each listing in our *listings.csv* file, we go through each subway stop and calculate the distance from the Airbnb listing and the subway stop.
+For each listing in our `listings.csv` file, we go through each subway stop and calculate the distance from the Airbnb listing and the subway stop.
 For iteration through our listing ID, we store the minimum distance value in a *dist_transit* array, so that we can keep track of the minimum distance to the subway for each listing ID.
-Because this exercise is computationally expensive, we choose to export our data table to *.csv* file.
-This way, we can just import the data as an additionally feature and add it to the dataframe from *listings.csv*.
+Because this exercise is computationally expensive, we choose to export our data table to .csv file.
+This way, we can just import the data as an additional feature and add it to the dataframe from `listings.csv`.

 ### 4. Seasonality Data

-To observe the effect of seasonality on listing price, we should first visualize how price within price bukcets varies as a funciton of date.
-To do so, we split our calendar into the three price buckets of \$0-\$100, \$100-\$300, and \$300+ that we used define the points on our price scatter plot overlayed against the map of New York City.
-Using these price buckets, we hope to see how the price of listing is affected based on the date listing is on.
+To observe the effect of seasonality on listing price, we should first visualize how price within price bukcets varies as a function of date.
+To do so, we split our calendar into the three price buckets of $0-$100, $100-$300, and $300+ that we used define the points on our price scatter plot overlayed against the map of New York City.
+Using these price buckets, we hope to see how the price of listing is affected by the date.
 In addition, this will help us observe some of the more macro trends regarding the effects of seasonality, holidays, and weekends have on listing price.

 ***NOTE ON CLEANING CALENDAR.CSV:*** Please note that we had to do some manual data cleaning due to the semi-corrupted nature of our data file.
-The price column in our calendar.csv file was using the comma - ',' - in the csv file to separate prices that were greater than one thousand into two numbers - values before the comma - and - valeus after the commas.
-So we had to manually go into the csv file and correct these errors, allowing us to conduct our seasonality data analysis.
+The price column in our calendar.csv file was using the comma - ',' - in the csv file to separate prices that were greater than one thousand into two numbers - values before the comma - and - values after the commas.
+So we had to manually go into the .csv file and correct these errors, allowing us to conduct our seasonality data analysis.

 ```python